Jonas Forshell

 I joined King in 2008 and spent the first years moving through operational roles: payment support, tournament management, risk and fraud.
 By 2015 I was leading the product and live operations for royalgames.com, running a Scrum team that handled legal updates, technical improvements, and third-party integrations.

-Another change that had a bigger effect than it looked was how we processed withdrawals.
+Another change that had a bigger effect than it first looked was how we processed withdrawals.
 After the normal safety checks, each withdrawal still had to be handled through repeated confirmation clicks.
 I changed that flow so approved withdrawals first landed in a batch list, which removed hundreds of repetitive clicks from the daily workflow while still allowing review before send.

 • Certified Product Owner (CSPO) - Crisp (2015)